codezart44/ML-scratch/LogisticRegression/README.md

 \end{equation}
 $$

 The logistic (sigmoid) function tells us the probability of seeing the positive label $y_i = 1$ for a given datapoint $\mathbf{x_i}$.
-This is not a PDF since it does not represent a distribution of probability, integrating the logistic function over the real numberline $\R$ does not yield a cumulative probability of 1 as the CDF (cumulative distribution function) should and does.
+This is not a PDF since it does not represent a distribution of probability, integrating the logistic function over the real numberline $\mathbb{R}$ does not yield a cumulative probability of 1 as the CDF (cumulative distribution function) should and does.
 Meaning no, the logistic function is not a PDF.

 Instead we want to maximize the joint likelihood of observing the binary labels $\mathbf{y} = (y_1, y_2, \ldots)$ given the data  $\mathbf{X} = (\mathbf{x_1}, \mathbf{x_2}, \ldots)$.
 Assuming $z_i = \mathbf{x_i} \cdot \mathbf{w} + b$ is a strength measure for the probability of observing $y_i = 1$ we can model this relationship fairly accurate with the logistic (sigmoid) function, whereas large negative values of $z_i$ yields low probability of observing $y_i = 1$ and large positive values of $z_i$ yields high probability of observing $y_i = 1$ and a small range of high uncertainty for $z_i$ close to zero (around the inflection point of the curve).